rosshpayne/ODTM/README.md

 * Self installing

-The DOM-server is responsible for installing your package code on each DOM-client prior to initiating the operation remotely.
+The DOM-server is responsible for installing your package code, representing the repeatable tasks in an operation, across each of the associated DOM-clientis (usually just one) prior to initiating the operation on each db instance.

 * secure implementation